-If you need persistent repository then you can use the Camel HawtDB component.
+If you need persistent repository then you can use either Camel HawtDB or JDBC-AggregationRepository components.

 See some examples from the old Aggregator which is somewhat similar to this new aggregator.

 Using completionTimeout

 In this example we want to aggregate all incoming messages and after 3 seconds of inactivity we want the aggregation to complete.
 This is done using the completionTimeout option as shown: